mhavey/marklogic/uml2es/examples/hr/README.md

 This is the example presented in the blog post <http://developer.marklogic.com/blog/uml-modeling-marklogic-entity-services-semantics>.
 It is designed for Marklogic Data Hub Framework 4.1.

-If you're on version 5.1 or higher of Data Hub, please refer to the following examples:
+If you're on version 5.1 or higher of Data Hub, please refer to the following examples.
+(TODO - these are not ready.
+Coming soon.)

 [../hrHub5](../hrHub5)  - This example upgraded for DHF 5.1.
 It shows the use of a TDE template to generate the semantic triples!
 [../hrHub5_mdModelLibs](../hrHub5)  - This example upgraded for DHF 5.1 with a MagicDraw main model that uses a separate library model.
 Demonstrates parent/child models in MagicDraw.